 Voice to Prose on macOS: A Realistic Writing Workflow

 Build a voice-to-prose writing workflow with on-device macOS dictation.
-Real examples, honest tradeoffs, custom polish prompts, and first-draft setup tips.
+Real examples, honest tradeoffs, voice-preserving polish, and first-draft setup tips.

 A typical EnviousWispr session: dictate a first draft in about fifteen minutes while pacing the room, then spend another twenty minutes editing the typed version.
 Roughly thirty-five minutes for a finished article.
 The equivalent piece typed start to finish often takes an hour and forty minutes.